MicrosoftDocs/ai-builder/ai-builder-docs/prompt-modelsettings.md

 This article explores the impact of these parameters.

 > [!NOTE]
-> This feature is in yhe process of rolling out and might not be available in your region yet.
+> This feature is in the process of rolling out and might not be available in your region yet.

 ## Version of generative AI model